 The appearance of the Red Shirts, while boosting the protest numbers, links the new movement to mostly poor rural Thais, supporters of former populist billionaire Prime Minister Thaksin Shinawatra, who was ousted in a 2006 coup.
 Thaksin was opposed by the country’s traditional royalist establishment.

 The sometimes violent struggle between Thaksin’s supporters and the conservative foes left Thai society polarized.
 Thaksin, who now lives in exile, noted on Twitter on Saturday that it was the anniversary of his fall from power and posed the rhetorical question of how the nation had fared since then.

-“If we had a good government, a democratic government, our politics, our education and our health care system would be better than this,” said protester Amorn Panurang.
+“If we had a good government, a democratic government, our politics, our education and our healthcare system would be better than this,” said protester Amorn Panurang.
 “This is our dream.
-And we hope that our dream would come true.”
+And we hope that our dream will come true.”